COVIDSchoolDataHub/StateAssmtDataRepository/Version 2.0/state code/Alabama/README_AL.md

 4/16/24: Response to post launch review: Switched 2023 to use report card database; derived more counts and percents where we had a combination of count and percent (for instance, Lev1_count and Lev1_percent); misc changes/fixes

 10/10/24: Added data for 2024, updated StudentGroup_TotalTested to match Version 2.0 convention, and derived additional level and proficiency information where it was suppressed and could be determined from other unsuppressed information (see CW for more on this methodology).
 Also updated 2023 to pull from updated report card database, which now includes counts.

+11/25/24: Updated 2024 to use new data available in report card database (matching 2023) so that it can include 2024 tested counts.